uk27/OnlineRecommender/Tutorial-2.md

 ```

+> Call the DecisionTree.trainClassifier function.

 ```Python

 # Use the decision tree algorithm to fit a model
 model = DecisionTree.trainClassifier(training_boston, numClasses=2, categoricalFeaturesInfo={}, impurity='gini', maxDepth=5, maxBins=32)

 ```

+> Execute the prediction and return the classifications.

 ```Python